NubSh0t/Python-projects/Window/README.md

-A wrapper library to create a window and graphics using PYOPENGL
+A wrapper drawing library to create a window and graphics using PYOPENGL for my ease.